Kalabasa/leanrada.com/src/pages/works/isolation.md

 		<iframe width="768" height="432" src="https://www.youtube-nocookie.com/embed/vjv3dPCYy7o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 	</div>
 </span>
-<span class="caption">There are four voice lines that can be seen in the piano roll.</span>
+<span class="caption">There are four voice lines for the vibraphone.
+They can be seen in the piano roll in the video.</span>

 Same for the bass.
-The bass line was written to accompany the harmony. <small>(simplified here for illustration)</small>
+The bass line was written to harmonize:

 <div style="text-align:center">
 	<sup>Em / </sup><strong>C</strong>&emsp;